opencypher/cypherdb/src/content/docs/developer-guide/testing-framework.md

 ```

 Use `E2E_TEST_FILES_DIRECTORY` to set a different root directory for the test files, for example when running the tests
-from the root directory of the Kuzu repo:
+from the root directory of the CypherDB repo:
 ```bash
 # Run all tests inside test/test_files/copy
 $ E2E_TEST_FILES_DIRECTORY='.' ./build/relwithdebinfo/test/runner/e2e_test test/test_files/copy